Liddall History, Family Crest & Coats of Arms

 Early Origins of the Liddall family

 The name seems to have been derived from the Liddel, a river of Roxburghshire."
-CITATION[CLOSE]
+"For the last two centuries the Liddells have frequently filled the offices of High Sheriff of the county and of mayor of Newcastle."

 One of the first records of the name was Richard de Lidel, who witnessed a charter of the church of Largs between 1202 and 1234.
 Later, Galfridus Liddal was listed in Roxburghshire in 1266.